-For decades, microfilm was used as an easy way to store and distribute documents within an organization or to multiple supplies and vendors.
-It was also used as a controlled source for preservation.
+For decades, microfilm was used as an easy way to store and distribute documents within an organization or to multiple suppliers and vendors.
+It was also used as a controlled source in best of practice records management for document preservation.
 Today there are many misunderstandings about microfilm and its role in our digital world.
 Tameran has compiled a list of nine common misconceptions about microfilm and presents information to dispel these myths.

 1. Microfilm is not being used any more.

 Not true.
-Microfilm may not be used as much as a means for distributing documents, but microfilm is still viewed as the most reliable source for storing and preserving critical and historical documents.
-Technical documents and records that are vital to current and future infrastructure for government, utility and manufacturing organizations must have guaranteed access to their information now and in the future.
+Microfilm may not be used as a means for distributing documents, but microfilm is still viewed as the most reliable source for storing and preserving critical and historical documents.
+Technical documents and records that are vital to current and future infrastructure requirements of governments, utilities and manufacturing organizations must have guaranteed access now and in the future.
 Microfilm is an important disaster preparedness tool to be used by any organization whose livelihood could be halted by a lack of information and documentation.

 3. Microfilm is old technology.